10 Reasons Managers Use Employee Monitoring Software

 4. Idle Times.
 Even if an employee has logged in, it might not mean that he or she is performing the responsibilities.
 Managers want to know the idle computer times of the staff.
 This data enables bosses to calculate the actual workability of their employees.

 5. Flexible Working Schedule.
-Creative positions require flexible attitude and relevant working hours.
+Creative positions require a flexible attitude and relevant working hours.
 Moreover, HR outsourcing trends might get representatives of different parts of the world into one team.
-Correspondingly, the amount of working hours could serve self-employed professional as an evidence of their projects’ input.
+Correspondingly, the number of working hours could serve self-employed professional as evidence of their projects’ input.

 6. Remote Managerial Control.
 Business owners are busy people.
 Though, they usually want to be aware of the business routine situation.
 It gets easy to monitor staff with the help of intelligent software, even if the surveillance agent is having a business trip or holidays abroad.

 10. Abusing Software Usage.
-Any manager’s aim is to raise productivity and save company’s money.
-Minimizing costs spent on licensed but unnecessary software surely helps to reach the economical goal.
+Any manager’s aim is to raise productivity and save the company’s money.
+Minimizing costs spent on licensed but unnecessary software surely helps to reach the economic goal.
 Employees’ monitoring reports show whether employees use expensive soft acquired by their company to heal the productivity gaps.

-Employee monitoring software assists managers in raising company’s productivity.
+Employee monitoring software assists managers in raising the company’s productivity.
 Providing comprehensive reports on:

 • Employee Productivity